App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- The triggering conditions are located in a single, well-known place
+- The conditions for triggering are consolidated in a familiar and easily accessible location.
-- There is no need to cover _"what to do when policy shouldn't trigger"_
+- You don't need to specify actions for scenarios when the strategy shouldn't be triggered.

-### 5 - Calling a given method before/after each retry attempt
+### 5 - Calling a method before/after each retry attempt

 ❌ DON'T

-Call explicitly a given method before `Execute`/`ExecuteAsync`
+Call a specific method before `Execute`/`ExecuteAsync`:

 <!-- snippet: retry-anti-pattern-5 -->
 ```cs